 What does Occupational Health and Safety Act say with regards to employer’s duties?

 Moreover, sub-section 1 of sec 23 of the OHS Act lists out the duties of a constructor.
-The key duties of a constructor include the following:

 Working At Heights as a mandatory requirement in Ontario